unpreset/unocss-preset-scrollbar/README.md

 - `scrollbar-w-4` will be `--scrollbar-width: 1px`
 - `scrollbar-w-4px` will be `--scrollbar-width: 4px`
 - `scrollbar-w-4rem` will be `--scrollbar-width: 4rem`

+- rounded

+`scrollbar-rounded`

+Make thumb and track have rounded corners

 ## License

 [MIT](./LICENSE) License © 2021 [kkopite](https://github.com/action-hong)